syncfusion-content/windowsforms-docs/WindowsForms/Spreadsheet/Sorting-and-Filtering.md

 # Sorting and Filtering

-This section explains about sorting and filtering functionalities in the Spreadsheet.
+This section explains the features of sorting and filtering in the Spreadsheet.

 ## Filtering

-By default, Filtering support will not be enabled in the Spreadsheet, hence if you want to enable the Filtering in Spreadsheet, set the [AllowFiltering](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Spreadsheet.Windows~Syncfusion.Windows.Forms.Spreadsheet.Spreadsheet~AllowFiltering.html) property of the `Spreadsheet` to be true.
+By default, the Spreadsheet does not allow filtering support, so if you want to enable filtering in Spreadsheet, set the [AllowFiltering](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Spreadsheet.Windows~Syncfusion.Windows.Forms.Spreadsheet.Spreadsheet~AllowFiltering.html) property to be true.

 {% tabs %}
 {% highlight c# %}